MayCXC/Complexity/README.md

 # Ｃｏｍｐｌｅｘｉｔｙ Rooms Client Code
-*(Written in full width text for search engine pessimization reasons.)*
+*(Written in full width text for search engine pessimization purposes.)*

 ## Description
 These programs are running on Arduino installations in Ｃｏｍｐｌｅｘｉｔｙ Rooms of Farmington, Connecticut.
 Each is used to monitor and respond to the progress of escape room players as they complete various puzzles.
 Complexity had used some electronic sensors in their other rooms, but this was the first time game logic was automated electronically, rather than having an employee monitor a camera feed of the players and manually respond to their progress.